Saber Rider and the Star Sheriffs: Antagonists

+Supporting characters

+Additional characters include Buck (voiced by Neil Ross), Grimmer (Neil Ross), Philip (Cam Clarke), Robin (Tress MacNeille), Sincia (B. J. Ward), Snake Eyes (Michael Bell), Colonel Wyatt (Lennie Weinrib), and Emily Wyeth (B. J. Ward).
+Peter Cullen provides the show's narration.

 Music

 The program's music score was composed by Dale Schacker, who was given complete artistic freedom in his composition of the whole score.
 The score features guitar based music in a fast, rhythmic, yet very fashionable Country Western style.
 Despite the fact that the music uses synthpop elements, its predominant instrument is the electric guitar rather than a synthesizer, creating a unique sound.
 Just like a Western movie score, the music is sometimes enriched by whip cracks, rattle snake, harmonica or similar Western sound effects.
 The music is also intentionally composed with a recurring musical theme, so that the show can be easily recognized, adding a sense of familiarity each time the show is viewed.
 Despite this aspect, the music does not sound repetitious, since only key elements of the composition are repeated.
 The opening and closing credits vocals were also sung by Schacker himself.

 Two soundtrack compilations are available, each containing 2 CDs.